ytzhu-gt/6300Spring21zhu64/Design Description.md

 AYB = yearly bonus adjusted for cost of living

-- Add 'AYS: int' to class 'JobScore' as an attribute.
+- Add 'AYB: int' to class 'JobScore' as an attribute.

 RBP = retirement benefits percentage